DelMaestroGroup/pimc/README.md

 Dependencies {#dependencies}
 ------------

-The code is written in C++ and makes use of both the <a href="http://www.oonumerics.org/blitz/">blitz++</a> and <a href="http://www.boost.org/">boost</a> libraries.
+The code is written in c++ and makes use of both the <a href="http://www.oonumerics.org/blitz/">blitz++</a> and <a href="http://www.boost.org/">boost</a> libraries.
 Unfortunately the blitz++ library hosted on the official website (version 0.9) is somewhat out of date and